moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 # E. Optical Switch Control
 Optical switches play an essential role in distributed computing and communication systems.
 Their job is to guide light from a given input to the desired output.
-Optical switches have a numbre of important characteristics such as *indsertion loss*, *crosstalk*, and *size*.
+Optical switches have a number of important characteristics such as *insertion loss*, *crosstalk*, and *size*.
 In the context of timing regimes, we will focus on the following characteristics in this section,
-- __Switching time:__ time required to reconfigure the the switch.
+- __Switching time:__ time required to reconfigure the switch.
-- __Propagation time delay:__ time required for hte photon to travel across the switch.
+- __Propagation time delay:__ time required for the photon to travel across the switch.

+Two approaches to switching are of relevance to our discussion.
+The first approach is the __crossbar switch__ with all-to-all connectivity.
+Such an $N\times N$ switch can be reconfigured to accomodate all possible $N!$ permutation of input-output pairs.
+One usual implementation of a crossbar switch is using microelectromechanical systems (MEMS) relying on small movable parts such as popup micromirrors, rotating prisms or spinning holographic disks [13].

 # F. Pre-configured Event-driven Tasks
 In this section, we discuss synchronization-critical tasks that must be conducted when an event occurs.
 Most stationary qubits are under the control of a classical analog circuit that includes a local oscillator (LO) coupled to the corresponding frequency of the qubit itself.
 Avoiding drift between the _understood_ phase of the qubit and the _actual_ phase of the LO is a key part of hardware design for a qubit, but is beyond the scope of this document.